-Teams should provide a brief introduction of their team, why they are interested in participating in this competition, and their commitment to engage in the CWC educational opportunities (e.g., educational webinars and networking opportunities).
-Teams should also describe:
+Teams should provide:

-- How the team will gain the faculty and departmental support across the institution (e.g., engineering, finance, economics) if representative faculty are not part of this initial submission. - How the team will recruit student team leads from both the business and engineering schools if representative students from those departments are not part of this initial submission.
+- A brief introduction of their team, why they are interested in participating in this competition, and their commitment to engage in the CWC educational opportunities (e.g., educational webinars and networking opportunities). - How the team will gain expert mentorship to support the team's skills development. - How the team will recruit student team leads from both the business and engineering schools if representative students from those departments are not part of this initial submission.